freakingdocs/website/content/_index.md

 #  Where are the freaking docs?

-We write or curate useful documentation for tech stacks we begrudgingly use.
+We write and curate useful documentation for tech stacks we begrudgingly use.

 That pretty much covers all tech stacks, so this site is for you.